 Despite the camera being well-build, the shutter speed mechanism was rather simplistic: while winding the film and shutter, the first curtain would stop against the curtain roller; further winding would then open the gap between first and second curtains until the wind knob would come to a halt a the chosen speed.
 It is most likely due to this design that the Multex quickly got a reputation of being unreliable and the camera did not sell well.
 Nowadays they are scarce and expensive, particularly those with the rarer lenses.

-Top view of the Ensign Multex showing the various camera controls.
+Top view of different example of the Ensign Multex (not a model.
+0, although it appears to be identical and even the serial# is very close) showing the various camera controls.
 Most obvious is the wind/speed knob.
 One switches between slow and fast speeds by pushing the bar with speed markers to the left or right.
 The small button top left of the speed dial needs to be pushed in for the speed dial to be moved.
 Shutter speeds need to be set before winding, as the winding of the shutter itself determines the gap between first and second curtains, i.e., the shutter speed.
 The button bottom right reset the frame counter to 0.

 Haking is a Hong Kong based company that still exists and has produced a varied range of cameras under the name Halina from the late 1950s onwards.
 Technically perhaps not British but part of the British Empire and many of the cameras were marked 'Empire Made'.
 The cameras were more style than substance but many have stood the test of time and are available very cheaply.